 Giving a student a graduation present of paying down their student loans can provide an incentive for on-time graduation and for getting good grades.
 The student’s parents or grandparents might give this gift through a 529 plan in order to claim the state income tax deduction or tax credit on contributions to the state’s 529 plan.

 Sometimes grandparents want to give their grandchild money after graduation to give them a head start on a down payment on a house, to start a business or for other purposes.
 But, if plans change, the grandchild might be left with student loans.
 The grandparent might contribute the money to a 529 plan to take advantage of the estate planning advantages.

 There are also several new ways to use 529 plans with student loans, given the tax-free status of a qualified distribution to repay student loans.

 Repay parent loans

-Although the SECURE Act limited qualified distributions from 529 plans to repay qualified education loans of the beneficiary and their siblings, the account owner can change the beneficiary of a 529 plan to the beneficiary’s parent, so that the parent can take a $10,000 distribution to repay federal and private parent loans.
+Although the SECURE Act limited qualified distributions from 529 plans to repay qualified education loans of the beneficiary and their siblings, the account owner can change the beneficiary of a 529 plan to the beneficiary’s parent, so that the parent can take a $10,000 distribution to repay their own federal and private parent loans.